Intentional Infliction of Emotional Distress

 Extreme and Outrageous Conduct

 Clearly, one of the most important issues in any claim for intentional infliction of emotional distress is defining what exactly constitutes extreme and outrageous conduct.
-Without extreme and outrageous conduct, the injured party can't make a claim for intentional infliction even if the actor behaved with malice and/or harmful intent.
+This is a requirement for a claim for intentional infliction even if the actor behaved with malice and/or harmful intent.

-In order to rise to the level of extreme and outrageous, the conduct must exceed all possible bounds of decency.
+In order to rise to this level, the conduct must exceed all possible bounds of decency.
 Normal insults or rudeness don't normally qualify as extreme and outrageous conduct, although they can rise to that level if there is some kind of special relationship between the parties.

-In addition, ordinary insults or actions can constitute extreme and outrageous behavior if the actor knows that the victim is particularly susceptible to emotional distress because of some physical or mental condition or abnormality.
+Ordinary insults or actions can constitute extreme and outrageous behavior if the actor knows that the victim is particularly susceptible to emotional distress due to a physical or mental condition or abnormality.
 For example, if Adam knows that Barbara is intensely claustrophobic and intentionally locks her in a closet to scare her, she could possibly recover for intentional infliction of emotional distress.

 Exercising a legal right can never amount to intentional infliction of emotional distress, however even if the behavior does cause some severe emotional trauma.
 If a landlord properly initiates eviction proceedings against a sick and destitute widow who has not paid rent in a year, his actions won't constitute intentional infliction of emotional distress even if the widow does in fact suffer an extreme emotional reaction.
 Since the landlord was only exercising his legal rights, his behavior is most likely privileged.